datalogics-bhaugen/pdf-web-api-clients/README.md

 2. Buildout -- the buildout script uses its configuration to download and install packages.
 In some cases, this includes creating binaries from source code.

+    NB: On some older Linux hosts, buildout fails unless you add `check_certificate=off` to your wget configuration (~/.wgetrc).

 3. Dependencies -- the build updates the files that record third-party dependencies.

 4. Code Quality -- the build uses flake8 to check Python code quality.